Uvacoder/js-algorithms/data_structures/hash table/readme.md

 	- `retrieve(key)` - Returns the value associated with the key (if the key does not exist, it returns `undefined`).
 	- `remove(key)` - Returns a boolean, reflecting whether the key / value pair has been removed.

-- To prevent collisions, make your hash table self-resizing.
-It should double in size as soon as 75% of the available space has been filled, and shrink to half when space usage falls below 25%.
+- To prevent collisions, the hash table is self-resizing.
+It doubles in size as soon as 75% of the available space has been filled, and shrink to half when space usage falls below 25%.